joshuay03/dial/README.md

 > [!NOTE]
 > Check out the resources in the vernier project for more information on how to
-> interpret the viewer, as well as comparisons with other profilers, including `stackprof`.
+> interpret the viewer, as well as comparisons with other profilers, including stackprof.

 ![Demo](demo.gif)